gmondada/swift-on-android/Docs/exploring-apk-debugging.md

 ## Start the APK and lldb-server on the target

-We use a shell script for this, which can be downloaded from [here](https://github.com/gmondada/swift-on-android/blob/main/Scripts/apk-lldb-server).
+We use a shell script for this, available [here](https://github.com/gmondada/swift-on-android/blob/main/Scripts/apk-lldb-server).
 The script requires the app ID as an argument:

 ```console
 $ scripts/apk-lldb-server org.example.helloswift -D